python/mypy/docs/source/faq.rst

 Can I use mypy to type check my existing Python code?
 *****************************************************

 It depends.
-Compatibility is pretty good, but several Python features are not yet implemented.
+Compatibility is pretty good, but some Python features are not yet implemented or fully supported.
 The ultimate goal is to make using mypy practical for most Python code.
 Code that uses complex introspection or metaprogramming may be impractical to type check, but it should still be possible to use static typing in other parts of a program.

 Will static typing make my programs run faster?
 ***********************************************